vottini/jsonbp/docs/schema.md

 | datetime | format | "%Y-%m-%d %H:%M:%S" |
 | string | minLength<br>maxLength | 0<br>1024 |

+Some of the specificities need an explanation:

+**decimal**
+*fractionalLength*:
+*decimalSeparator*:
+*groupSeparator*:

+**bool**
+*coerce*:

+**datetime**
+*format*:

 ## Derived types

-If some sort of specialized field can be employed in multiple places, it's possible to define a derived type that can then be reused.
-This is done by the **type** directive, which has the following syntax:
+It's possible to register and reuse the specialization of a type.
+This is done by the **type** directive, which creates a **derived type** that applies inherently all the specificities defined for it.
+This directive has the following syntax:

 ```
-type <derived type> : <parent type> (<specialization>, <specialization>, ...)
+type <derived type> : <parent type> (<specificity>, <specificity>, ...)
 ```

-Derived types need not be based solely on primitive types, they can be a further specialization of another derived type.
+Derived types need not be based solely on primitive types, they can be a further specialization of an already derived type.
 Once defined, a derived type can be used do specify a field content just like a primitive type.
 For example:

 ```
 type percent : decimal (min=0.00, max=100.00)